davidchatting/Approximate/README.md

 * ListLib - https://github.com/luisllamasbinaburo/Arduino-List (install via the Arduino IDE Library Manager - searching for "ListLib")

 ## Limitations
 Approximate works with 2.4GHz WiFi networks, but not 5GHz networks - neither ESP8266 or ESP32 support this technology.
+This means that devices that are connected to a 5GHz WiFi network will be invisible to this library.

 ## Examples
 This section describes in some technical detail each of the examples available from the `Examples` menu once Approximate is correctly installed.